Hormonal acne, which foods should be avoided?

 Water plays a fundamental role in skin health, especially in cases of hormonal acne.

-Furthermore, water contributes to good blood circulation, providing skin cells with the essential nutrients for their regeneration and radiance.
+Moreover, water contributes to good blood circulation, providing skin cells with the essential nutrients for their regeneration and radiance.
 Well-hydrated skin is also more supple, more resilient, and less prone to redness and irritation.

 Tips for staying well hydrated

-To optimize hydration and its benefits for the skin, it is recommended to drink between 1.5 and 2 liters of water per day, or even more in case of physical activity or hot weather.
+To optimize hydration and its benefits for the skin, it is recommended to drink between 1.5 and 2 liters of water per day, or even more in case of physical activity or hot climate.

 V. Dietary supplements for the skin